The latest headlines from What'sUpNewp + A look at What's Up on Tuesday

 Newport County Government

-Newport: School Committee at 6:30 pm, Historic District Commission at 6:30 pm
+Little Compton: Little Compton School Committee at 3:30 pm, Little Compton Board of Canvassers at 6 pm, Little Compton Board of Canvassers at 7:30 pm

+Middletown: Middletown Juvenile Hearing Board at 5:45 pm, Middletown Library Board of Trustees at 6 pm

-Portsmouth: Pension Advisory Committee at 5 pm, School Committee at 7 pm
+Newport: Newport Ad Hoc Bridge Realignment Property Advisory Commission at 5 pm, Newport School Committee – Wellness Subcommittee at 5:30 pm

+Portsmouth: Portsmouth Board of Canvassers at 3 pm, Portsmouth Water and Fire District at 7 pm

-Tiverton: School Committee Finance Sub Committee at 6:15 pm, Recreation Commission at 6:30 pm, School Committee at 7 pm
+Tiverton: Tiverton Town Council at 7 pm, Tiverton School Committee at 7 pm, Tiverton Conservation Commission at 11:30 pm

 What’s Up This Week